daniellund14/chat-server/README.md

 ### Simplifications and Assumptions
 This app made a lot of simplifications and assumptions for the sake of time.
 Some examples include, not utilizing Foreign keys on the models.
 This made it easier to not get stuck writing queries around foreign key constraints, however it eliminates a lot of the error checking required.
 Another simplification and assumption is that Clients and Servers inside SocketIO can successfully handle the multitude of rooms on the API.
 There would be millions of different chat rooms inside a production server and in no way would this implementation be able to withstand that traffic.
 This was my first time utilizing SocketIO outside of a small demo app, so there may be some other limitations that I am not aware of, and any suggestions would be appreciated.
 Overall, the API has all of the expected functionality, and is something that could be utilized as a good starting point for future projects.

+The second assumption I made, was to not require the server to regenerate socket connections upon restart.
+This was more of a time constraint then a resource.
+With the DB containing PrivateChannels, a simple status flag would be able to help loop through all of the entries and have the Socket join each room.
+Due to time this was not implemented, so rooms only persist while the server is running.

 ### Changes With More Time
 - Unit testing on SocketIO and flask (had to limit testing due to lack of knowledge and time)